VERSION 1.5 by Carolina Rutz

 THE WORST THING TO DO: SUFFER IN SILENCE

 I know that it is hard to maintain faith in Christ when your parish or organization affected you adversely.
 There is the shame and self-blame aspect, as it is easy to say “there is Something Wrong with me; otherwise, this would not have happened.”
 It is one thing when you suffer the consequences due to gross sin on your part.
 But when someone unjustly sins against you, that is a different story.
 God Himself has condemned that mode of thinking when Job’s “comforters” said the same thing about Job’s character when he suffered immensely.
 With that in mind, you are tempted to retreat and isolate oneself from fellow Christians, fearing that they would do the same.
 The worst thing you want to do is to suffer in silence because you are more likely to leave the faith entirely.
 Thanks to Facebook and other networks, one can reach out for assistance from fellow Christians.
 If someone does not assist you by prayer and mercy, find another person.
 You may have to reach out to people outside your church structure.
+This is especially important for those who are affiliated with a “non-denominational” or independent church.
 I managed to talk to various people out of state and even one who is affiliated to another confessional Lutheran synod.

 This is why you need to reach out to a trusted clergy outside the circuit, state, or even outside the denomination.
 He may suggest attending another congregation.
 He will suggest a counselor or mental health professional.
 He may offer help to bring those who harmed you to accountability.